micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And immediately all the crowd, when they saw Jesus [[^h]returning from the holy mount, His face and person yet glistening], they were greatly amazed and ran up to Him [and] greeted Him.
+And immediately all the crowd, when they saw Jesus [returning from the holy mount, His face and person yet glistening], they were greatly amazed and ran up to Him [and] greeted Him.